Dicedead/cracking-the-hollywood-interview/index.md

 {% include rat_map.html %}

 # Actors
+Choosing actors for a successful movie is an important decision that can have a significant impact on the final product.
+Here are a few factors to consider when selecting actors for your movie:

 ## Gender
+Usually people tend to say that there is no one "right" answer when it comes to choosing actors based on their gender for a successful movie.
+However, studying the effect of actor genders on the revenue and rating gave interesting results.
+The aim of this part is to perform a linear regression on the movies box office revenue and rating.
+We want to investigate the degree to which the actor's gender predicts the change of the movie revenue and rating.
+The following plots show the regression coefficient for males and females, which represents the contribution to the revenue and rating respectively.
 {% include gender_influence_revenue.html %}
 {% include gender_rating_influence.html %}
+As we can see, men tend to have higher contribution on the success than women.
+This is more emphasized on the rating than revenue.
 ## Age
 {% include avg_revenue_rating_age.html %}
 ## Character types